oliver693/Ollinox_freecar/README.md

+A free car giver script for ESX servers that grants each player one vehicle, ensuring they can only have one car at a time, with easy setup and full customization
 # Ollinox_freecar [Download Latest](https://github.com/oliver693/Ollinox_freecar/releases/tag/new)
 This script was inspired by [no1_freecar](https://github.com/Seconds123/no1_freecar), and the original code served as the foundation for me to create the updated version using ox_lib and ox_target.
 Thanks to [Seconds123](https://github.com/Seconds123) for the inspiration.